VO2max by Age (2026): 1,000+ Real Athletes vs. ACSM

 How to Improve Your VO2max

-The critical factor: intensity must match your individual VO2max.
+But here's the catch both studies agree on: intensity must match your individual VO2max.
 A runner with VO2max 45 needs a completely different pace than one with 60.
-Too easy → no stimulus.
-Too hard → you burn out before accumulating enough training time.
+Too easy → no stimulus at the mitochondrial level.
+Too hard → you burn out before accumulating enough VO2max-time.

 2. Consistency Over Intensity